DEFRA/defra-wdio-core/README.md

 ```js
 core.hasTitle(text[, milliseconds])
 ```
-  - asserts that the page title matches the text argument [with an optional 'milliseconds' argument to specify a delay before trying].
+  - this asserts that the page title matches the 'text' argument [with an optional 'milliseconds' argument to specify a delay before trying].

 ```js
 core.hasText(text[, milliseconds])
 ```
-  - asserts that the page contains an element that matches the text argument [with an optional 'milliseconds' argument to specify a delay before trying].
+  - this asserts that the page contains any element that matches the 'text' argument [with an optional 'milliseconds' argument to specify a delay before trying].

 ```js
 core.hasElement(type, text[, milliseconds, ...attributes])
 ```
-  - asserts that the page contains an element of a specific type that matches the text argument [with an optional 'milliseconds' argument to specify a delay before trying, and and optional 'attributes' arguments; the 'attributes' arguments should be in pairs of attribute and corresponding value].
+  - this asserts that the page contains an element matching the selector in the 'type' argument and containing the text in the 'text' argument [with an optional 'milliseconds' argument to specify a delay before trying, and and optional 'attributes' arguments; the 'attributes' arguments should be in pairs of attribute and corresponding value].

 ```js
 core.get(selector[, text, milliseconds, log, index])